 Is A Sauna Or Steam Room Better For Sore Muscles?

 Due to the unique way in which infrared light is able to penetrate the skin, your body’s subdermal and muscle tissues benefit from the added energy wavelengths that help them to recover.
 This is why infrared saunas are one of the most effective treatments for sore and aching muscles, because the energy produced is more efficiently received and utilised by our bodies, compared to a traditional sauna or a steam room.
 A dry sauna or steam room are no doubt effective when it comes to producing the heat needed to stimulate the production of heat shock proteins, but they aren’t able to produce the same skin-penetrating energy that is beneficial to human health.
-If you are interested in learning more about the health benefits in comparison with each other, we've written an in-depth blog titled, Infrared Saunas Vs Steam Rooms Explained.
+If you are interested in learning more about the health benefits in comparison with each other, we've written an in-depth blog titled, Difference Between Infrared Saunas vs Steam Rooms Explained.

 If you’re looking for a compact and stylish addition to your home that can help you tackle the tightness and strains of sore muscles, click here for more information on our portable infrared sauna solution, The Dome Sauna.